tibo/8tracksKeyboardControl/README.md

 8TracksMediaKeys
 ================

-Just a simple Chrome extension to map the media keys of my keyboard to the 8tracks web player.
+Just a simple Chrome extension to map the media keys of a keyboard to the 8tracks web player and display track change as Chrome notifications.

 Just tested on a Mac keyboard for now.

+## Features

+[x] Play/Pause key mapping
+[x] Next key mapping
+[x] Track change as Chrome notification

 ## How to install